koren-v/MulticlassReviewClassification/README.md

   <img src="/images/correlation.PNG">
 </p>

+## Model

+The model's architecture consists of pre-trained Bert as an encoder and fully-connected head with dropout for classification.
+I used bert-base-uncased configuration from pytorch-pretrained-bert (but forgot to set up do_lower_case = False in BertTokenizer)

 ## Hyperparameters tuning

 As models that I used were big (even as I used not large configuration), the training loop was really long, so I almost didn't change hyperparameters.
 The only thing is, I tried a different number of neighbors in KNN and made the conclusion that increasing this number we make our model more robust to overfitting that is pretty logical.